treeverse/lakeFS/clients/java/docs/MetadataApi.md

 <a name="createSymlinkFile"></a>
 # **createSymlinkFile**
-> StorageURI createSymlinkFile(repository, branch, location, presign)
+> StorageURI createSymlinkFile(repository, branch, location)

 creates symlink files corresponding to the given directory